-Future markets and trading futures has a lot of benefits, such as low cost of execution and commissions, adequate liquidity, up to 10x leverage, enough volatility, ease of short-selling, better market efficiency, and a unique way to hedge against risk.
+Future markets and trading futures have a lot of benefits, such as low cost of execution and commissions, adequate liquidity, up to 10x leverage, enough volatility, ease of short-selling, better market efficiency, and a unique way to hedge against risk.
 Considering all these benefits, you may want to know what the futures market is.

 The futures market, also known as a futures exchange, is a marketplace where people can buy or sell futures contracts and options on futures contracts.
 A Futures contract is a standardized contract to buy or sell specific quantities of an asset at a presently agreed price, to be delivered on a specified time in the future.

 There are many things you may want to know about the futures market, so keep reading to find out more about markets, the history, and how futures work.

 Interestingly, there are many different futures assets you can trade.
 These are some of them:

 The Micro E-mini S&P 500 Index futures are a type of the S&P 500 futures that are worth 1/50 of the value of the standard S&P 500 futures contract or 1/10 of the value of the E-mini S&P 500 futures.
 This contract trades only on the Globex electronic trading platform.